Microsoft AD FS SAML2 SSO

 To receive and process the additional attribute at Flexopus, follow these steps:

-- Change the setting for the Synchronize groups option from Off to AD FS.
+. - Change the setting for the Synchronize groups option from

 memberOf